Haagimus/DashAnalyticsApp/README.md

     a.
 If there are any prerequisites needed there will be an error message stating the missing dependency, just download that archive from pypi.org and install it first

 #Things remaining to do
+1. Figure out how to run the Dash server non local host
+2. Create "modules" for running individual pages on the Dash server so they can be updated without changing the entire page (also this will keep it from becoming one huge file to maintain)
-1. Finish designing the SQL table structure for program data captures
+3. Finish designing the SQL table structure for program data captures
-2. Create some sort of authentication system to allow authorized people to edit necessary information (ie. HR authorized to edit the personnel table)
+4. Create some sort of authentication system to allow authorized people to edit necessary information (ie. HR authorized to edit the personnel table)
-3. Finish layout for employee roster table page
+5. Finish layout for employee roster table page
-4. Create chart that outlines over a -3 to +12 month line chart of employee count
+6. Create chart that outlines over a -3 to +12 month line chart of employee count
-    a.
-This should be filterable by department (Finance Function)
+    1. This should be filterable by department (Finance Function)

 #Useful Links